Faskerrr/Doggos-101/README.md

 Beside the predictions, we also scrapped the information of the [UK Kennel Club website](https://www.thekennelclub.org.uk/) to provide more information about the dog breed.
 Hence together with the prediction, we provide also information about:

-- the lifespan
+- lifespan

-- The recommended duration of exercise for the dog
+- recommended duration of exercise for the dog

-- The frequency of grooming
+- frequency of grooming

+- size of an adult dog

-- other informations...
+- etc.

 ## Important remarks 🚨